5 Best AI Content Detectors: Can You Tell If It’s Human or AI?

 2. Copyleaks AI Content Detector

 Copyleaks is an advanced AI content detector that claims to detect content from most AI writing tools, including ChatGPT.
+What’s unique about their platform, is they also check the originality of images (something I have never seen before!).

-CopyLeaks User Experience
+CopyLeaks Accuracy & Dashboard Experience

 Test 1: How Well Did It Detect My 100% AI Written Content?

-Verdict
+Copyleaks Verdict

 3. Content at Scale AI Detector

-Content At Scale User Experience
+Content At Scale Accuracy & User Experience

-Sam’s Content At Scale Test
+Content At Scale Verdict

 4. Writer AI Content Detector

 Like Content at Scale, Writer is an AI writing platform that also provides an AI detector to prove the quality of its own AI writing.
-It’s also been created as a content detection tool for all sorts of publishers, teacher, and more.
+It’s very similar to Content At Scale’s

 This was super easy to use.
 Just add the text and hit “analyze”.